aritraroy/PinLockView/README.md

 ![PinLockView](https://github.com/aritraroy/PinLockView/blob/master/screens/logo.png)

-This library allows you to implement a pin lock mechanism in your app easily and quickly.
+This library allows you to implement a pin lock mechanism in your app **easily and quickly**.
 There are **plenty of customization options** available to change the look-and-feel of this view to match your app's theme.

 You can also use it as a dial pad to dial numbers.
 There are several other use cases of this library and is not restricted to only pin locking.